AV-Text/AVX/README.md

 AVX-Search represents a radical step forward at the same time as it reaches back to its roots as the fastest and most compact search tool for the KJV text.
 This fork from Digital-AV assembles all the pieces into a whole.

 The Digital-AV SDK is a single 19mb file that can be used to manifest the entire text of the bible, including Strong's numbers, Lemmatizations, Part-of-Speech tags, and other linguistic features.
 But even with all of that, it's still the KJV Bible at the core.
 AVX-Search utilizes the C++ foundations of that SDK.
-That coupled with some open source parsing engines composes a fast and efficient search engine with a minimal set of dependencies.
+Coupling that with some open source parsing engines, results in a fast and efficient search engine with a minimal set of dependencies.
+Upon this, is built user-facing applications

 One dependency that is rolled in here is FlatBuffers, due to its speed, compactness, and ubiquity.